 Diagnosis of hypernatremia is suspected by symptoms and signs and is confirmed by measuring serum sodium concentration.

-Additional laboratory findings may include an increase in BUN, a modest increase in serum glucose, and, if serum potassium is low, a depression in the level of serum calcium.
+Additional laboratory findings may include an increase in blood urea nitrogen, a modest increase in serum glucose, and, if serum potassium is low, a depression in the level of serum calcium.

 Severely dehydrated infants must have their circulating blood volume restored first, usually with 0.9% saline in aliquots of 20 mL/kg IV.
-Treatment is then with 5% D/W/0.3% to 0.45% saline solution IV in volumes equal to the calculated fluid deficit (see also Treatment), given over 2 to 3 days to avoid a rapid fall in serum osmolality, which would cause rapid movement of water into cells and potentially lead to cerebral edema.
+Treatment is then with 5% dextrose/0.3% to 0.45% saline solution IV in volumes equal to the calculated fluid deficit (see also treatment of dehydration in children Treatment Dehydration is significant depletion of body water and, to varying degrees, electrolytes.
+Symptoms and signs include thirst, lethargy, dry mucosa, decreased urine output, and, as the degree... read more ), given over 2 to 3 days to avoid a rapid fall in serum osmolality, which would cause rapid movement of water into cells and potentially lead to cerebral edema.
 Maintenance fluids should be provided concurrently.
-The goal of treatment is to decrease serum sodium by about 10 mEq/L/day.
+The goal of treatment is to decrease serum sodium by about 10 mEq/L/day (10 mmol/L/day).
+Correcting the serum sodium too rapidly can have significant adverse consequences including cerebral edema.
 Body weight, serum electrolytes, and urine volume and specific gravity must be monitored regularly so that fluid therapy can be adjusted appropriately.
 Once adequate urine output is shown, potassium is added to provide maintenance requirements or replace urinary losses.

-Extreme hypernatremia (sodium >200 mEq/L) caused by salt poisoning should be treated with peritoneal dialysis, especially if poisoning causes a rapid rise in serum sodium.
+Extreme hypernatremia (sodium > 200 mEq/L [> 200 mmol/L]) caused by salt poisoning should be treated with peritoneal dialysis, especially if poisoning causes a rapid rise in serum sodium.

 Prevention of hypernatremia requires attention to the volume and composition of unusual fluid losses and of solutions used to maintain homeostasis.
 In neonates and young infants, who are unable to signal thirst effectively and to replace losses voluntarily, the risk of dehydration is greatest.
 The composition of feedings whenever mixing is involved (eg, some infant formulas and concentrated preparations for tube feeding) requires particular attention, especially when the potential for developing dehydration is high, such as during episodes of diarrhea, poor fluid intake, vomiting, or high fever.